The Nikon Group is actively involved in educating the next generation and supporting academic research.

 Nikon Chair of Imaging Science in Tokyo University

 Nikon contributed to establish the Nikon Chair of Imaging Science in the Institute of Industrial Science of the University of Tokyo in April 2012.
 This department aims to evolve and advance Japan's optics technologies in a sustainable manner by nurturing excellent human resources who will lead the next generation of optical industry.
-Hiroshi Ohki, Senior Vice President and Director of Nikon Corporation, serves as the Project Professor.
+Hiroshi Ohki, Advisor of Nikon Corporation, serves as the Project Professor.

 Supporting Overseas Study for Japanese Students